 Disruptive technology: A triumph of human creativity expanding our mental horizons or a further step towards dystopia?

-Last year our panel of retail experts looked ahead and were concerned about politics (cf. Trump, Putin, Erdogan, Brexit).
+Last year our panel of retail experts looked ahead and were concerned about politics from Trump to Brexit).
 But even Tesla co-founder & CEO Elon Must thinks they now ought to be worrying more about Artificial Intelligence.